 SPCH 482 Intercultural Communication (3)

-Prerequisite: Any SPCH course or COMM 300.
-An examination of the major variables of communication in an intercultural context.
+examination of the major variables of communication in an intercultural context.
 The objective is to develop and apply communication strategies.
 Topics include cultural, racial, and national differences; stereotypes; values; cultural assumptions; and verbal and nonverbal channels.